National Indian Gaming Commission: Structure

-The commission established its field offices to improve the level and quality of services it provides to tribes, and to enhance its ability to communicate, collaborate and interact with tribes located within each office's geographic region.
-The field offices are vital to carrying out the statutory responsibilities of the commission.
+The commission established its regional offices to improve the level and quality of services it provides to tribes, and to enhance its ability to communicate, collaborate and interact with tribes located within each office's geographic region.
+These offices are vital to carrying out the statutory responsibilities of the commission.
 By having auditors and compliance officers close to tribal gaming facilities, the commission seeks to facilitate compliance with the act and better relationships with tribal leaders, officials and regulatory personnel.
 In addition to auditing and investigative activities, the field staff provides technical assistance and training to promote a better understanding of gaming controls within the regulated industry, and to enhance cooperation and compliance to ensure the integrity of gaming operations.

 Past commissioners

+The following persons served as chair of the National Indian Gaming Commission: